 Modern information on the summer and autumn distribution of right whales has been derived from dedicated vessel and aerial surveys, bottom-mounted acoustic recorders, and vessel surveys for fisheries ecology and management that have also included dedicated marine mammal observers.
-Aerial and vessel surveys for right whales (LeDuc et al. 2001, Wade et al. 2006, Clapham et al. 2013) have occurred in a portion of the southeastern Bering Sea (Fig. 1) where right whales have been observed or acoustically detected in most summers since 1996 (Goddard and Rugh 1998, Munger et al. 2008, Rone et al. 2012, Wright 2017).
-North Pacific right whales have been observed consistently in this area, although it is clear from historical and Japanese sighting survey data (Fig. 2) that right whales often range outside this area and occur elsewhere in the Bering Sea (Scarff 1986, Moore et al. 2000, 2002; LeDuc et al. 2001; Clapham et al. 2004).
+Aerial and vessel surveys for right whales (LeDuc et al. 2001, Wade et al. 2006, Clapham et al. 2013, Matsuoka et al. 2021) have occurred in a portion of the southeastern Bering Sea (Fig. 1) where right whales have been observed or acoustically detected in most summers since 1996 (Goddard and Rugh 1998, Munger et al. 2008, Rone et al. 2012, Wright 2017).
+North Pacific right whales have been observed consistently in this area, although it is clear from historical and Japanese sighting survey data (Fig. 2) that right whales often range outside this area and occur elsewhere in the Bering Sea (Scarff 1986, Moore et al. 2000, 2002; LeDuc et al. 2001; Clapham et al. 2004; Matsuoka et al. 2021).
 Because of the paucity of right whales in the eastern North Pacific, sightings today are relatively rare and are often of single individuals (Fig. 2).
-In the summer of 2017, however, the International Whaling Commission's (IWC) Pacific Ocean Whale and Ecosystem Research (POWER) survey used a combination of passive acoustic monitoring and visual sightings to find 15 right whales in the southeastern Bering Sea (Matsuoka et al. 2017).
-The majority of these sightings (10 of 15 animals) were in Bristol Bay approximately 60 nmi east of the North Pacific right whale critical habitat, with others in the critical habitat itself.
-Three additional right whales were sighted during the 2018 IWC POWER survey (Matsuoka et al. 2018).
-Two were within the critical habitat, while the third was sighted approximately 5 nmi south of St. Lawrence Island, in the northern Bering Sea.
+In the summer of 2017, however, the International Whaling Commission's (IWC) Pacific Ocean Whale and Ecosystem Research (POWER) survey used a combination of passive acoustic monitoring and visual sightings to find 12 right whales in the southeastern Bering Sea (Matsuoka et al. 2021).
+The majority of these sightings (7 of 12 animals) were in Bristol Bay approximately 60 nmi east of the North Pacific right whale critical habitat, with others in the critical habitat, while the third was sighted approximately 5 nmi south of St. Lawrence Island, in the northern Bering Sea.